warpedfractal/full-stack-waddlin/README.md

-# 🐤 Waddling the Way of the Full Stack
+# Waddling the Way of the Full Stack

 Waddling the way of the full stack, byte by byte.
 Codes, notes, deets from the learning sessions.
+Here, take a seat. 💺

 ---

 ## What’s This?

-This repo is my personal playground and notebook as I stumble, trip, and (sometimes) sprint through the wild world of full stack web dev.
+teThis repo is my personal playground and notebook as I stumble, trip, and (sometimes) sprint through the wild world of full stack web dev.
 Code, notes, random thoughts, and maybe a few rants.
 And some 404s.
 For sure.

 ## What’s Inside?